IP-DND-Resources/Spell-Scrolls-Uplift/SpellScrollUplift.md

 You gain one of the the Echomancer, Luminary, or Magineer Feats (choose when you select this feat).
 You also gain the following benefits.

-**Quick Scrivening.** The scribed spell must be a spell you know of level 2 or less; or of level 1 or less from the Cleric, Druid, or Wizard spell list that you don't know.

 **Precision.** Spells you cast from Spell Scrolls use your Spell Save DC and Spell Attack bonus instead of the standard values for Spell Scrolls, if it is higher.

 ### Master Scrivener